chairmanmao256/Python-shock-tube/README.md

-# 1D Euler equation solve written in Python
+# 1D Euler equation solver written in Python

 This code can solve 1D shock tube problem using FVM method.
 Currently the following Riemann solvers are implemented: